MJingv/gogogo/dic3.md

   new item you no longer need,or your belongs,and find new system to help your keep your space tidy
 - by doing so you can create a more con and productive environments that helps you reduce the stress and ps levels
 - sounds like takes a step toward a more peaceful and organized life

+- do you feel ampethy dispect the fact you do all the things you supposed to do
+- so you don't feel this ,do you feel like there's no reason for you to feel as lonely as last as you do,or the everything in your life is just super facial
+- psychologist has long sins emphsize the importance of having close positive relationship in our life,as well as engage full feeling work activities or habits or passion about
+- but if you have people in your life, a meaningful career,and more,and you're still don't feel happy,it maybe because you're cover avoiding your own life
+- what is cover avoidance
+- in the mental healthy block,the creepy childhood fever ,wellness coach and cptsd research provider awk defined cover avoidance as a lose of deep cd's former of avoidance
+- common for people with advice childhood experience such as abuse abandon, ,and emotional niglict
+- cover avoidance isn't obvious to people,and sometimes it maybe not even obvious to you, that's why those have can doing everything right,,but still nothing they're looking for
+- and because in childhood they most likely learn to become avoid and protectively themselves emotionally and psychologically